MalasadaTech/masq-monitor/README.md

 ### Configuration Options

-- `api_key`: Your urlscan.io API key for accessing the API.
 - `output_directory`: Directory to store reports and screenshots.
 - `default_days`: Default number of days to limit the search to if no `last_run` timestamp exists and the `--days` flag is not specified.
 - `report_username`: Your name or username to be displayed in generated reports.